reifydb/reifydb/readme.md

 <p>This model keeps ReifyDB open, fair, and sustainable while making it easy for teams to build with confidence.</p>

+## AI-Assisted Development

+Parts of this codebase were written with AI assistance for rapid prototyping.
+These sections are intended to be rewritten as the project matures.

+---

 ---
 ## Commercial Support
 ReifyDB is available as a managed service for enterprise users.
 If you're interested or need support, [contact](mailto:founder@reifydb.com) me for more information and deployment options.